Everything you need to know about the Eidgenössischer Schwingfest in Zug

 Watch the matches inside the main arena live with 8000 of your closest friends in the public viewing area set up outside the Bossard Arena.
 It is also from here along the Allmendstrasse that you will find the Schwinger Allee (street), lined with stalls full of merchandise, food and drink.
 Up near the main stadium, there are also four large party tents.

-Local restaurants and bars will also be showing the action live on their screens as will the local cinema, Kino Seehof.
+Local restaurants and bars will also be showing the action live on their screens as will the Freiruum, and the local cinema, Kino Seehof.
+There will be a big screen up outside the Arena as well as in the Stierenmarkt.

-Don’t forget that the Stone throwing event, held at the Herti Arena, is a non-ticketed event and takes places on Saturday.
+Don’t forget that the Stone throwing event, held at the Herti Athletics field, is a non-ticketed event and takes places on Saturday.

 What are the highlights?